 Takeaways for Job Seekers and Employers

 For employers, it is time to use every resource available to build the workforce needed to get projects back on track.
 While looming infrastructure legislation may provide support eventually, organizations are feeling the pressures right now.
 Expanded compensation offerings may help attract top talent, but financial constraints may limit these options.
-Creative benefits, such offering training programs to develop talent lacking in-demand skill sets, may help to energize search efforts.
-Additionally, establishing relationships with staffing partners can open organizations up to access to deep recruiting pools, including passive job seekers with highly sought after skill sets.
+Creative benefits, such as offering training programs to develop talent lacking in-demand skill sets, may help to energize search efforts.
+Additionally, establishing relationships with staffing partners can open organizations up to access to deep recruiting pools, including passive job seekers with highly sought-after skill sets.

 Are you looking to build a career in engineering or construction?
 Do you need a workforce capable of leading and delivering project success?
 Learn how Medix Engineering and Construction is supporting job seekers and employers to reach their goals here.